Motiejus/ErlBD/README.md

 My hypothesis
 -------------

 Middle-to-large writes (100K * 10K, 10K * 100K, 1K * 1M) will be faster with ErlBD compared to a decent SSD.
-Precise testing conditions are to be done.
+Precise testing conditions are to be done once something working is implemented.